elitelinux/hack-space/readme.txt

 Reliable and efficient tool
 ---------------------------

-GLPI integrates entirely with the companyâ€™s IT systems
+GLPI integrates entirely with the company’s IT systems

     Minimum technical requirements
     Immediate implementation